ndextools/ndex-morphcs/docs/parameter-options.md

 The filename can be enclosed by double quotation (") marks if it contains spaces (such as a Window's filename).

-This option is only to be used when executing the program from the command line.
-The -i and --input keywords should not be used when executing as an NDEx server process.
+This option is only to be used when executing the program from a Terminal or Command shell.
+The -i and --input keywords should never be used when executing as an NDEx server process.

 ### Output